metamath/lamp-guide/docs/index.md

 > Select step 1 by clicking the checkbox to its left.
 > To start a backwards proof, click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
+> Make sure "Allow new variables" and "allow new steps" are selected.
 > Click on "Prove".

 The bottom-up prover will show us some options.